Nuance Communications (NUAN) Q2 2017 Results - Earnings Call Transcript

 Josh Baer - Morgan Stanley & Co.
 LLC

 Hi.
 This is Josh on for Sanjit.
-You talked about a material increase in head count in Automotive, wondering if you could expand a little more on where you're investing there?
+You talked about a material increase in head count in Automotive.
+Wondering if you could expand a little more on where you're investing there?

 Paul A. Ricci - Nuance Communications, Inc.

-We're investing significantly in our services – Automotive services organization in order to fulfill on the bookings that we've seen in the latter half of 2016, and have seen in 2017, and expect to see – continue to see throughout 2017.
+We're investing significantly in our services – Automotive services organization in order to fulfill on the bookings that we've seen in the later half of 2016 and have seen in 2017 and expect to see – continue to see throughout 2017.
 We simply have to – we simply have a greater – need a greater capacity in our Automotive business to serve customer obligations that we've been fortunate enough to win.

-We're also investing in R&D to accelerate the evolution of the Automotive product plan, in desire to serve the vision we have of the connected car in 2020.
+We're also investing in R&D to accelerate the evolution of the Automotive product plan, in the desire to serve the vision we have of the connected car in 2020.

 Josh Baer - Morgan Stanley & Co.
 LLC

 Great.
-And when you talk about the return to growth in FY 2018 in Healthcare segment, is that on a reported or organic basis?
+And when you talk about a return to growth in FY 2018 in Healthcare segment, is that on a reported or organic basis?

 Paul A. Ricci - Nuance Communications, Inc.